 Master's in Speech-Language Pathology

 Speech-language pathologists help people of all ages and backgrounds with various speech, language, swallowing, and hearing disorders to communicate more effectively.
-Whether a patient stutters or has a hearing impairment, a cleft palate or a developmental delay, the speech-language pathologist must be able to provide compassionate, competent care with cultural sensitivity.
+Whether a patient suffers from a voice disorder, aphasia, dementia, dysphagia, has a hearing impairment, a cleft palate or a developmental delay, the speech-language pathologist must be able to provide compassionate, competent care with cultural sensitivity.

-With our rigorous academic curriculum and focus on experiential learning, the Speech-Language Pathology program at the School of Health Sciences prepares you to become highly skilled and knowledgeable health care providers, as well as adept researchers and academics.
+With our rigorous academic curriculum and focus on experiential learning, the Speech-Language Pathology program at the School of Health Sciences prepares you to become highly skilled and knowledgeable health care providers with the ability to work in a variety of settings such as schools, clinics, hospitals, nursing homes, and private practice, as well as adept researchers and academics.
 You’ll find friends in your fellow students and support in our experienced faculty, all invested in your success.

 Clinically, Professionally, and Ethically Trained